Camping

 If wild camping just isn't for you then here are a few relatively local alternatives...

-Luxury huts in the heart of Dorset.
+2.7 miles from the festival - Luxury huts in the heart of Dorset.

-A traditional 250-year-old pub nestled in the heart of the beautiful Dorset Downs in the rural village of Ansty.
+2.3 miles from the festival - A traditional 250-year-old pub nestled in the heart of the beautiful Dorset Downs in the rural village of Ansty.